microsoft/CromwellOnAzure/docs/quickstart-cromwell-on-azure.md

 .\deploy-cromwell-on-azure.exe --SubscriptionId 00000000-0000-0000-0000-000000000000 --RegionName westus2 --MainIdentifierPrefix coa
 ```

-Deployment can take up to 20 minutes to complete.
+Deployment can take up to 40 minutes to complete.

 ## Cromwell on Azure deployed resources
 Once deployed, Cromwell on Azure configures the following Azure resources:

-* [Host VM](https://azure.microsoft.com/en-us/services/virtual-machines/) - The host VM runs the Cromwell server.
-It includes the virtual machine, disk, network interface, public IP address, and virtual network.
+* [Host VM](https://azure.microsoft.com/en-us/services/virtual-machines/) - runs [Ubuntu 16.04 LTS](https://github.com/microsoft/CromwellOnAzure/blob/421ccd163bfd53807413ed696c0dab31fb2478aa/src/deploy-cromwell-on-azure/Configuration.cs#L16) and [Docker Compose with four containers](https://github.com/microsoft/CromwellOnAzure/blob/master/src/deploy-cromwell-on-azure/scripts/docker-compose.yml) (Cromwell, MySQL, TES, TriggerService).
+[Blobfuse](https://github.com/Azure/azure-storage-fuse) is used to mount the default storage account as a local file system available to the four containers.
+Also created are an OS and data disk, network interface, public IP address, virtual network, and network security group.
+[Learn more] (https://docs.microsoft.com/en-us/azure/virtual-machines/linux/)
-* [Batch account](https://docs.microsoft.com/en-us/azure/batch/) - The Batch account is connected to the host VM by default and will spin up the virtual machines that run each task in a workflow.
+* [Batch account](https://docs.microsoft.com/en-us/azure/batch/) - The Batch account is used by TES to spin up the virtual machines that run each task in a workflow.
 After deployment, create an Azure support request to increase your core quotas if you plan on running large workflows.
-[Learn more here](https://docs.microsoft.com/en-us/azure/batch/batch-quota-limit#resource-quotas).
+[Learn more](https://docs.microsoft.com/en-us/azure/batch/batch-quota-limit#resource-quotas).
-* [Storage account](https://docs.microsoft.com/en-us/azure/storage/) - This Storage account is mounted to the host VM.
-By default, it includes the following Blob containers - "cromwell-executions", "cromwell-workflow-logs", "inputs", "outputs", and "workflows".
+* [Storage account](https://docs.microsoft.com/en-us/azure/storage/) - This Storage account is mounted to the host VM using [blobfuse](https://github.com/Azure/azure-storage-fuse), which Azure Block Blobs to be mounted as a local file system available to the four containers running in Docker.
+By default, it includes the following Blob containers - `cromwell-executions`, `cromwell-workflow-logs`, `inputs`, `outputs`, and `workflows`.
-* [Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) - This contains all logs from the workflow to enable debugging at the task level.
+* [Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) - This contains logs from TES and the Trigger Service to enable debugging.
-* [Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) - This database includes information and metadata about each task in each workflow run by the host VM.
+* [Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) - This database is used by TES, and includes information and metadata about each TES task that is run as part of a workflow.

  All of these resources will be grouped under a single resource group in your account, which you can view on the [Azure Portal](https://portal.azure.com).
 Note that your specific resource group name, host VM name and host VM password for username "vmadmin" are printed to the screen during deployment.
 You can store these for your future use, or you can reset the VM's password at a later date via the Azure Portal.<br/>

 Note that as part of the Cromwell on Azure deployment, a "Hello World" workflow is automatically run.
-The input files for this workflow are found in the "inputs" container, and the output files can be found in the "cromwell-executions" container.<br/>
+The input files for this workflow are found in the `inputs` container, and the output files can be found in the `cromwell-executions` container.<br/>

 If you expect to run at scale, you will likely want to increase your Azure Batch quota after deployment.
 [Learn more here.](https://docs.microsoft.com/en-us/azure/batch/batch-quota-limit#resource-quotas)